Recommended Resources

 It’s a way of bringing desire and intentions into the present moment and getting really clear on what drives you, how you can be of service and where your deepest joy will come from.

 The subtitle of this book ‘An Unusually Hardcore Dharma Book’ sums it up pretty well.
-This book basically tells you everything you need to know if you want to find out how to get enlightened.
+This book basically tells you everything you need to know if you want to find out how to awaken, in the Theravadan Buddhist sense of the word.

 It’s incredibly comprehensive, both from the point of view of its understanding of historical Buddhist texts, from Daniel sharing his personal experiences of his own process and from his observations on the stages of insight.

-It presents its topic without dogma – giving really clear, open advice and insight into what it is possible to experience if you meditate really hard, including covering a lot of the weird end of what can come up and some of the risks of things like the dark night.
+It presents its topic without dogma – giving really clear, open advice and insight into what it is possible to experience if you meditate really hard, including covering some of the weird end of what can come up and some of the risks of things like the dark night.

 You can download it for free here.